 SUBAH- E – BANARAS at Assi Ghat

-Subah e Banaras is really early morning event held at Assi Ghat everyday.
+Subah e Banaras is really early morning event held at Assi Ghat every day.
 One of the top things to see in Varanasi is its famous Aarti rituals.
-Every day, at 5.00 AM on Assi Ghat, routine Aarti of Ganga is held with chanting of Mantras, blowing conch and singing of religious songs by young girls, Popularly known as ‘Subah-e-Banaras’.
+Every day, at 5.00 AM on Assi Ghat, routine Aarti of Ganga is held with chanting of Mantras, blowing the conch, and singing of religious songs by young girls, Popularly known as ‘Subah-e-Banaras’.

 Take a Sunrise Boat Ride along the Holy Ganga River

-In the morning, the crowd remains less as compared to boat ride during the day, so it gives good opportunity to capture the Photographs of the ghats.
-You can just walk along the ghats and you will be offered boat rides many times but ask around the Prices for boat ride then bargain before setting off the final Price, maximum you can pay INR 300-500 for hand rowing boat from Assi Ghat to Manikarnika Ghat.
+In the morning, the crowd remains less as compared to the boat rides during the day, so it gives a good opportunity to capture Photographs of the ghats.
+You can just walk along the ghats and you will be offered boat rides many times but ask around the Prices for a boat ride and then bargain before setting off for the final Price, the maximum you can pay is INR 300-500 for a hand rowing boat from Assi Ghat to Manikarnika Ghat.